Working as an International Student

 Required Social Security Number

-Additionally, you will need to apply for a Social Security Card within one month of starting work at the Social Security Administration office in Pasadena.
+You need to apply for a Social Security Card within two weeks of starting work at the Social Security Administration office in Pasadena.
 Take the following documents with you:

 - Completed Social Security application

-After you apply, you will receive a letter certifying that you have applied and that you will receive the number in the mail within 6 weeks.
-Take that letter to the Human Resources Office.
-Once you receive the social security card with the number, present this to the Human Resources Office.
-You may begin working without the social security number, but must discontinue work if you do not apply for the number within a month.
+After you apply for the card in Pasadena, you will receive a letter certifying that you have applied.
+Take that letter to the Human Resources Office immediately.
+You will receive the social security card with the number by mail, usually within 6 weeks.
+Present this card to the Human Resources Office.
 Keep the card with the social security number with your other important documents.
 Contact IPO with questions.

 There are limited options for off campus employment: Permission for off campus employment is granted for very specific reasons and must be approved by IPO and USCIS.
 Students are required to be in valid F-1 status for at least nine months to be eligible.
 In most cases, permission for paid work off campus must related to your field of study for a specific period of time.
 It may be part-time during the school year or full-time during vacation periods.
 Please see a DSO in International Programs for details.